 Interview: What Was the Biggest Turning Point?

-The biggest turning point came when I understood that fashion is data, not prediction.
+The biggest turning point came when he understood that fashion is data, not prediction.
 Most fashion companies operated six to nine months in advance.
-I asked a simple question: Why plan that far ahead when the world changes this quickly?
+He asked a simple question: why plan that far ahead when the world changes this quickly?
 People’s tastes evolve faster than that.
 Markets shift.
 Cultures interact.

-So I established a system that could react in weeks, not seasons.
-That capability became our greatest strength.
+So he established a system that could react in weeks, not seasons.
+That capability became their greatest strength.

 Leadership Philosophy: Presence Over Authority

-I have never believed that leadership requires visibility.
-In fact, from the beginning, I preferred working quietly, directly with production teams, fabric cutters, and store managers.
-I believed, and still believe, that leadership is about creating clarity, removing obstacles, and empowering others.
+He has never believed that leadership requires visibility.
+From the beginning, he preferred working quietly, directly with production teams, fabric cutters, and store managers.
+He believed that leadership is about creating clarity, removing obstacles, and empowering others.

 Hierarchy creates distance.
-I preferred proximity, proximity to production, proximity to customers, proximity to reality.
+He preferred proximity proximity to production, proximity to customers, proximity to reality.

-Even as Inditex expanded globally, my approach did not change.
-I remained close to operations, focused on fundamentals, and avoided unnecessary complexity.
+Even as Inditex expanded globally, his approach did not change.
+He remained close to operations, focused on fundamentals, and avoided unnecessary complexity.

 Expanding Worldwide Without Losing Identity